compneuroprinciples/cnbook-code/12-Development/README.md

 ### 12.1 Neuronal morphology

-Matlab implementation of a continous model of neurite outgrowth
+CMNG_JCN: Matlab implementation of a continuous model of neurite outgrowth